bhoopathyrajsubramanian/React-Todo/README.md

 still yet to complete

-change the functionalites by redux

-incompleted todo counts in navbar

-delete option for todos
+work on comment s
+push it to github

+few more functionalites to complete add to my dayy

+code clearence
+split functionalities  not more than 20 lines implement comments start with simple terms